Gratitude practice changed my life

 Here are 4 ways, I practice gratitude.

-1. I follow a process I learnt by reading ‘the Magic’ and keep a gratitude diary where I write out 10 things I feel grateful for and the reasons why.
+1. I follow a process I learnt by reading ‘the Magic’ and keep a gratitude journal where I write out 10 things I feel grateful for and the reasons why.
 I then read it back and say ‘thank you’ 3 times.

 2. I use an App called Gratitude Plus.
 This sets a daily reminder, which prompts me to fill it in.
 This is great for being on the go and I use it on my commute.